 CAI is pleased to announce an update of the Top Twenty oil, gas, and coal producers with the largest attributed emissions from 1965 to 2017.
 See CAI’s Publications for selected results, sample worksheets, and table of Top Twenty.

 Read the Press Release.

-Read Rick’s Commentary in today’s Guardian.
+Read It's time to rein in the fossil fuel giants before their greed chokes the planet.
 CAI’s work on the Carbon Majors is the hub for the 20 articles in the Polluters Series.